squirrelnest/mobile-gallery/README.md

 * Bundle, minify, and compress text assets
 * Transpile ES6 to ES5 for legacy browsers
 * Add test coverage
-* Tailor images to device and bandwith by using <picture> and an API or CDN to optimize and serve images on-the-fly
+* Serve images from an API or CDN to optimize and serve images on-the-fly
 * Use more secure password protection (encryption or htaccess)
 * Add router to enable deep linking
 * Add secondary actions, such as sharing and commenting